camunda/camunda-docs/docs/product-manuals/concepts/variables.md

 The `source` expression defines the **value** of the mapping.
 Usually, it [accesses a variable](expressions.md#access-variables) of the process instance that holds the value.
 If the variable or the nested property doesn't exist, an [incident](incidents.md) is created.

 The `target` expression defines **where** the value of the `source` expression is stored.
 It can reference a variable by its name or a nested property of a variable.
-If the variable or the nested property doesn't exist, it is created.
+If the variable or the nested property doesn't exist, it's created.

 Variable mappings are evaluated in the defined order.
-So, a `source` expression can access the target variable of a previous mapping.
+Therefore, a `source` expression can access the target variable of a previous mapping.

 ![variable-mappings](assets/variable-mappings.png)